UNITED STATES

 Network Solutions Service Line

-The following table presents revenues disaggregated by service line for the three and six months ended September 30, 2023 and 2022:
+The following table presents revenues disaggregated by service line for the three months ended June 30, 2024 and 2023:

 |